yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/html-intro/index.md

 ## Commonly Used Elements

 There are close to 100 elements available to us when we write HTML!
 You don't need to know all of them, but there are a few that you'll find extremely helpful.
-We'll learn some today, and more in the next lesson.
+We'll learn some today and more in the next lesson.

 Follow the directions your instructor gives you to explore the following elements: